-Meeting with School Principal: The principal (or designee) shall promptly meet with the offended student and the offending student to determine if the problem can be informally resolved.
+Meeting with School Student Services Assistant Principal: The SSAP (or designee) shall promptly meet with the offended student and the offending student to determine if the problem can be informally resolved.
 If appropriate, the principal may conduct further investigation of the situation.